vedantlahane/xandar-lab/README.md

 Learning is treated as a process, not a score

-Understanding is captured in versions
+Understanding is captured in versions, not overwrites

 Collaboration is intentional, contextual, and quiet

 🧠 Practice Module (Current Focus)
-The Practice module allows learners to work through curated problem sets inside the lab, while recording how their understanding changes over time.
+The Practice module allows learners to work through curated problem sets while recording how their understanding changes over time.

 Core ideas
 Problems are explored through attempts

 Each attempt captures intuition, not just final answers

-Understanding evolves via discussion
+Understanding evolves through discussion

 Resolution is explicit and versioned

-Multiple attempts are preserved, never overwritten
+Multiple attempts are preserved — never overwritten

 🧩 Practice Flow (High Level)
-Select a problem from the curated sheet
+Select a problem from a curated sheet

 Share intuition (text, pseudocode, explanation, or link)

 An Attempting node is automatically created

-Contextual discussion happens on the attempt
+Contextual discussion happens on that attempt

 When understanding stabilizes, a Resolved version is shared